samuelogu/endsars/README.md

 TWITTER_ACCESS_TOKEN_SECRET=*****************************************
 ```

-Available tweets can be found in the `app.js` file as an array.
+Available tweets can be found in the `tweets.js` file as an array.
 Add as much as you need.

 ```
-const tweets = [
+module.exports = [
     "I'm not a criminal if I use an Iphone",
     "I hate police brutality"
 ]
 ```

-Add hashtags of your choice
+Add hashtags of your choice in the `hashtags.js` file

 ```
-const hastags = "#EndSARS #EndSarsNow #EndPoliceBrutality #EndSARSBrutality"
+module.exports = [
+    "#EndSarsNow",
+    "#EndSARSBrutality"
+]
 ```

 `npm install forever -g`